 All employees that come in contact with your CNC machines should undergo an extensive tutorial.
 Along with the basics of the operation, also provide examples of what not to do.
 Make sure each worker is aware of proper maintenance, as well as being able to identify potential issues.
 Maintenance goes a long way when it comes to the quality of your machine, and with the right maintenance the equipment could last up to ten years or even longer.
 In this respect, enlist one of your workers to oversee maintenance scheduling to ensure components are serviced on a regular basis.

-When it comes to CNC controller maintenance, K+S Services has the tools and the knowledge to keep your plant running in top form.
+When it comes to CNC controller maintenance and CNC repair, K+S Services has the tools and the knowledge to keep your plant running in top form.
 They also provide a selection of quality products from reputable CNC controller manufacturers in the event you need a replacement for your facility.
 If you’d like to learn more about CNC controller repair and maintenance, contact K+S Services by filling out the online form or calling 800-542-1331.